 - Be inclusive of diverse opinions and backgrounds through treating each other with respect and appreciation.

 - Commit to words and actions of non-harm within our group interactions.

 - Learn by immersing in these practices and giving them a real test drive.

 - Be present, practice mindful listening, and do not offer unsolicited advice.

 - Allow and invite for equal sharing of voices as well as the right to pass.

 - Take care not to speak for others in the group.

 - Assume good intent and come from a place of curiosity and care.

-- Be mindful of and take personal responsibility for our own biases including the use of language that may “other,” “cancel,” or dehumanize any person, groups of people, and/or their experiences.
+- Be mindful of and take personal and collective responsibility for our own biases including the use of language that may “other,” “cancel,” or dehumanize any person, groups of people, and/or their experiences.